FZJ-JSC/JUBE/docs/glossar.rst

              </parameterset>

    parameter_tag
-      A parameter is a usable configuration option.
+      A parameter can be used to store benchmark configuration data.
+A set of different parameters will create a specific parameter environment (also called :term:`parameter space <parameter_space>`) for the different steps of the benchmark.

       .. code-block:: xml